kapouer/domt/README.md

 - string, target is replaced by the value accessed in obj
 - function, the value is replaced by the result of fun(obj, paths)

-When merged, a repeated node looses its bind and repeat attributes, and non-repeated nodes keep their bind-* attributes.
+When merged, a repeated node looses its bind and repeat attributes (but doesn't remove attributes added by a "bind-bind-att" trick) and non-repeated nodes keep their bind-* attributes.

 Expressions are written as "{{path.to.val|optional_filter}}" and are replaced by their accessed value in the target.